rich-dobbs-13440/chromatofore-octoprint-plugin/README.md

 ## Development History

-THe Chromatofore plugin is currently at **Current Version: 0.5.46**.
+The Chromatofore plugin is currently at **Current Version: 0.5.83**.

 ## Current Sprint